Tom Harley: Mixed success (1999–2006)

 Harley made his debut for Geelong in round fourteen of the 1999 AFL season against Adelaide, and kept his position in the senior team for the final nine games of the home-and-away campaign.
-The following season, Harley helped Geelong achieve a 12-9-1 record to qualify for the finals series.
-Harley made his finals debut in the First Elimination Final against Hawthorn, where he gathered 7 disposals and took 2 marks in the clubs' nine-point loss.
+The following season, Harley helped Geelong achieve a 12 wins, nine losses and one draw record to qualify for the finals series.
+Harley made his finals debut in the first Elimination Final against Hawthorn, where he gathered seven disposals and took two marks in the clubs' nine-point loss.

 His consistency throughout the year, during which he played in all club fixture games for the first time in his career, was rewarded when he won the club's Most Determined and Dedicated Player Award.
 Harley made his 50th senior appearance for the club the following season, and again featured in all 22 games over the next two seasons.
 Despite the club's inability to qualify for the finals series, Harley's consistency in the backline was recognised with successive top-five placings in the club best and fairest award.
 During this period Harley was also awarded the Coach's Award and Best Clubman Award respectively.